KISHOREVD/CYCLISTIC-DATA-ANALYSIS/README.md

 # CYCLISTIC-DATA-ANALYSIS
-Analysis of 12 months user data of a bike sharing program
+This analysis is done by me as google data analytics capestone project work -Analysis of 12 months user data of a bike sharing program to understand users well and make a plan for the company to acheive more user enrollment in membership program